***Updated February 2021***

 Here are other options for continuing to get books :

 1) We are in the store taking phone orders Thursday to Monday between 11am and 4pm.
 Pre-paid orders that are ready may be picked up 10am-5pm.
-If you get voicemail, leave a message- there’s only one bookseller allowed in the store at a time, so please be patient.
+If you call and get voicemail, leave a message- there’s only one bookseller allowed in the store at a time, so please be patient.
 We are closed on Tuesdays and Wednesdays.

 2) Email us your book list- we may have the book you want in store now.
 We are happy to email you back with recommendations based on books you’ve enjoyed in the past.
 If we don’t have the book in the store we order a copy for you!